soxueren/atsd/api/sql/examples/interpolate.md

 | nurswgvml006 | 2016-06-03T09:39:00.000Z      | 3.00         |
 ```

-## Interpolation with Constant (Fill Gaps), after HAVING Clause
+## Interpolation with Constant (Fill Gaps), after `HAVING` Clause

-Note that interpolation is applied after the HAVING filter excludes a subset of rows based on condition.
+Note that interpolation is applied after the rows have been filtered with the `HAVING` condition.

 ```sql
 SELECT entity, date_format(PERIOD(5 minute)), COUNT(value)